ranaldsgift/KefinTweaks/README.md

 - **Color Schemes**
 Certain Skins either support or require a color scheme.
 This lets you change the UI colors within an individual Skin.
 These options are automatically available for the Skins which support them.

+- **Optional CSS Modules**
+KefinTweaks also includes optional CSS modules from supported Skins, and even adds some of these as Global options for users to take advantage of with any Skin.
 <hr>

 ### UX Improvements